Investment in Digital Cinema Implementation Partners

 On March 10, 2010, the Company signed a master equipment lease agreement and other related agreements (collectively the “Agreements”) with Kasima LLC (“Kasima”), which is an indirect subsidiary of DCIP and a related party to the Company.
 Upon signing the Agreements, the Company contributed the majority of its U.S. digital projection systems to DCIP, which DCIP then contributed to Kasima.

 The Company has a variable interest in Kasima through the terms of its master equipment lease agreement; however, the Company has determined that it is not the primary beneficiary of Kasima, as the Company does not have the ability to direct the activities of Kasima that most significantly impact Kasima’s economic performance.

 The digital projection systems leased from Kasima replaced a majority of the Company’s existing 35 millimeter projection systems in its U.S. theatres.
-Therefore, upon signing the agreements, the Company began accelerating the depreciation of these existing 35 millimeter projection systems.
-The Company recorded depreciation expense of approximately $9,423 and $10,604 on its domestic 35 millimeter projection systems during the years ended December 31, 2010 and 2011.
+Therefore, upon signing the agreements during 2010, the Company began accelerating the depreciation of these existing 35 millimeter projection systems.
+The Company recorded depreciation expense of approximately $10,604 on its domestic 35 millimeter projection systems during the year ended December 31, 2011.
 The Company’s domestic 35 millimeter projection systems were fully depreciated as of December 31, 2011.